sol1/icingaweb2-module-netbox/README.md

 The Netbox Import Module creates top level keys with default null values with the following parameters

 ### Object names and Linked Object Names
-For the object itself the key `keyid` is added for use as Icinga object name.
+For the object themselves a field `keyid` is added for use as Icinga object name.
-The object name is sanatized, replacing characters that aren't in `[^0-9a-zA-Z_\-. ]` with `_` and making the name lowercase, then a prefix is added for the type.
+The `keyid` is a sanatized Netbox object name, replacing characters that aren't in `[^0-9a-zA-Z_\-. ]` with `_` and making the name lowercase, then a prefix is added for the Netbox object type.

 ---
 **NOTE**